 Arwen, on the other hand, had no flies on her face and was only occasional swishing her tail

-Homemade is still cheaper and it works just as well.
+Homemade fly spray for horses is still cheaper and it works just as well.
 So, now you can stop using chemicals and go natural AND save yourself some money.
 You win on all accounts.